i755369/dummyRepo/README.md

 3. Select **Job Posting** in the **Module** field.
 4. Use the information shown in the **Job Posting Approval Group** screen capture below to enter approval group information.

+> [!NOTE]
-**Note:** Set the Maximum Approval Amount to 0.00.
+> Set the Maximum Approval Amount to 0.00.
 This will allow the approval group to apply to every amount.

 5. Click **Add**.
 6. Repeat steps 2-5 to create additional job posting approval groups with **GBP**, **EUR**, **USD**, and **AUD** selected as the currencies.
 7. Repeat steps 2-6 to create **Work Order**, **Work Order Revision**, and **Time Sheet** approval groups for all currencies.

+> [!NOTE]
-**Note:** The images of each USD approval group below are from the **Approval Group: Details** page, shown once the approval groups are added.
+> The images of each USD approval group below are from the **Approval Group: Details** page, shown once the approval groups are added.
 The Create Approval Group page may look different.

 **After you create your approval groups, you must associate them to your business units.
 By selecting the **Include All New Business Units?** check box, SAP Fieldglass will automatically associate your approval groups to new business units; however, you must manually associate them to existing business units.**